-Whipped Sweet Potato Pecan Casserole – A crunch topped seasonal favorite, made deliciously light by sweetening with bananas.
+Whipped Sweet Potato Pecan Casserole – crunchy pecan topped sweet potatoes made deliciously light by sweetening with bananas.
 Make ahead and freezer friendly too!

 Sweet Potato Casserole is one of those traditional dishes that most people love, but have lots of opinions about how it’s made.
 Whatever the recipe, the key is that the sweet potato and topping flavors can really shine through.

 Growing up, my Dad started his southern recipe sweet potato casserole from canned yams, and served it with melted mini-marshmallows on top.
 Honestly, it was one my favorite parts of the meal.
 Who needs turkey when you can have dessert on your dinner plate, right?

 Now that I’m a little older (hmm….) and after living in the South for years, I discovered that roasted sweet potatoes and bananas, with a pecan topping, are my favorite way to make this classic holiday dish.
 I admit, no one I know uses bananas in their casserole…they really don’t know what they’re missing!

 This casserole is totally simple to make.
 You should a hand or stand mixer to get the sweet potato mixture as light and fluffy as possible, but if you want a work out, use a wooden spoon!

 - Heat the oven to 400 degrees F. After washing and drying, prick the potatoes all over with a fork, place on a foil covered rimmed baking sheet and roast in the oven for 40 – 55 minutes.
 Test the potatoes by squeezing them gently with your hand.
 If they are starting to soften move on to the bananas.

 - Add the bananas to the pan with the potatoes and continue to roast both, until the bananas are brown, about 10 – 15 minutes.
 They may begin to “leak” juice.
 This is normal and the bananas are done at this point.
 Remove from oven but leave the oven on.